1. Key Characteristics of Abyssinian Cats

 - Neurological problems that can lead to excessive grooming

 - Pyruvate kinase deficiency (PKD)

 PKD is an inherited anemia that can be detected by testing for homozygous genes.
-Not all Abys and Somalis will be affected by this disorder, but testing should be performed if possible.
-Anemia can be intermittent or come on strongly and without warning.
+Not all Abys (or Somalis) will be affected by this disorder, but testing should be performed if possible.

 Learn more about Abyssinian cats’ playfulness in this quick video below:

 5. Where to Adopt an Abyssinian Cat

 Abyssinians, just like other purebred cats, can end up in shelters and rescues.
 Start with our free adoptable pet search to find Abyssinian cats available for adoption near you.

 If you go to breeders, make sure they don’t show any red flags of operating a kitten mill.